 - Line a baking sheet with parchment paper or aluminum foil.
 Lay the ribs on the baking sheet, the meat side facing up.
 Brush on the reserved excess marinade and continue to cook in the oven for 20 minutes.
 Remove from heat and slice.
 Serve immediately.

 **Helpful tips and common mistakes

 The following day, set up your instant pot or pressure cooker.
 Pour the apple cider vinegar, liquid smoke, and water into the pot.
-The liquid smoke is optional but highly recommended to give it that smoky flavor that ribs so desire.
+Alternatively, you can choose to omit the liquid smoke, but it's what gives it that smoky flavor that ribs so desire.

 Next, place the steam rack inside and a heat-safe bowl in the center.
 Put the ribs in the bowl, standing them upright with the meatier side facing out.
 If your rack is particularly large you may have to cut the ribs in half to help them fit.
 Close the lid and pressure cook for 1 hour, releasing the steam after 15 minutes of resting time.

 Now that the ribs are tender, we want to finish them in the oven.
 Use the reserved excess marinade to brush on the ribs and give it that beautiful glaze.
 Finally, cook them in the oven for 20 minutes or until slightly charred and caramelized.